 Knowing Kubernetes

-An open-source platform for managing containerized workloads and services that is expandable and portable is called Kubernetes.
+A platform for managing containerized workloads and services that is open-source, expandable, and portable is called Kubernetes.
 It makes declarative setup and automation easier, giving you predictable, scalable, and highly available container deployment, scaling, and management.

 What is K8s, or Kubernetes?